 Begin by creating a new product on your ecommerce platform.
 These steps vary depending on the ecommerce platform you are using:

-Step 2 - Add products to Recharge
+Step 2 - Add a Product Subscription Plan to the product

 - In the merchant portal, click the Products tab.

-- Select Add product.
+- Select Add another plan.

-Step 3 - Configure the pre-paid subscription rules for the product
+Step 3 - Configure the prepaid subscription rules for the product

 Step 1 - Select the subscription type

-Select Pre-paid subscription only under Subscription type.
+Select prepaid/gift under Plan type.

-Step 2 - Set the order schedule
+Step 2 - Set the order schedule in Plan details

 Configure the order schedule to reflect when you would like to charge customers upfront for their scheduled shipments, and when you would like to ship those orders to your customers.